m4v15/master-reference/coursebook/week-1/research-afternoon.md

 6. What are the security concerns around `Element.innerHTML` and what could you use instead?

 ## CSS
+1. How and why to do responsive, mobile-first design?
-1. Modern Approaches to CSS:
+*.
+Modern Approaches to CSS:
   - BEM
   - Atomic CSS
   - CSS in Javascript...